Van der Waals Equation Calculator

 1. Physical Principles

-The Van der Waals equation (1873) extends the ideal gas law to account for two key real-gas effects:
+The Van der Waals equation (1873) extends the ideal gas law to account for two key real-gas effects.
+To better understand the foundation of these principles, you might explore how molecular behavior deviates from ideality using an ideal gas law calculator as a baseline for comparison.

 • Intermolecular attractive forces (parameter a): These reduce the effective pressure exerted on container walls.
 The correction term an²/V² adds to measured pressure P to give the pressure expected if no attractions existed.